Prerequisites

 If in Transaction ST06 or on the CCMS Alert Monitor you notice a high page default rate in a memory pool, enlarge this pool.

-Value Limit:
+Pool | Value Limit: |

-Since the machine pool contains objects used across the whole system, page faults in the machine pool affect all the jobs in the system.
+Machine pool (always system pool 1) | Since the machine pool contains objects used across the whole system, page faults in the machine pool affect all the jobs in the system.
 For this reason, ensure that the page fault rate is as low as possible in this pool.
+Value limit: 10 page faults per second |

-The upper limit that should not be exceeded is a rate of 20 page faults per second for each active work process.
+Other pools | For optimum performance, an average rate of 2 page faults per second for each active work process should not be exceeded.
+The upper limit that should not be exceeded is a rate of 20 page faults per second for each active work process. (see example below) |

 The following examples can help you when determining page fault rates in your system: